Facts about the animal kingdom

 Before we explain specific behaviors linked to dolphins mating, we should provide some general background information.
 Dolphins are cetaceans, a type of mammal which was previously terrestrial, but then adapted to water via evolution.
 One aspect retained from their land walking heritage is their need to breathe air from the surface to intake oxygen.
 This is why it is common to see them swimming near the surface of the water.

 There are many different species of dolphin which display various morphologies.
-They range between 1.5 m (as can be seen in the Maui dolphin) to the killer whale, the largest dolphin species and not a whale at all.
-All of them have a stylized body and an elongated snout, but lengths vary.
+The smallest dolphin is the Maui dolphin at 5 ft (1.5 m) long to the orca which has a maximum recorded size of 32 ft (9.8 m).
+All of them have a stylized body and an elongated snout, but other features vary.
 They have a blowhole on the top of their body, a kind of spiracle which allows them to breathe air from the surface.

 Dolphins can live on their own, but the majority live in groups.
 The size can vary according to individual and species.
 In a group, each member has a role depending on their age, sex, time of reproduction, etc.